madainnovation/Jumla-Sign-Language-Annotation-Tool-By-Mada-Center/README.md

 ```bash
 sudo a2enmod rewrite
 ```
 Here we need to activate mod_rewrite using the above command.
-Itâ€™s available but not enabled with a clean Apache 2 installation, this command will activate the module or alert you that the module is already enabled.
+It's available but not enabled with a clean Apache 2 installation, this command will activate the module or alert you that the module is already enabled.
 To put these changes into effect, restart Apache.
 #### restrat apache:
 ```bash
 sudo systemctl restart apache2